caravana-studio/jokers-of-neon-docs/docs/cards/index.md

 ## Types of Cards:

 * Traditional cards: used to form classic poker plays (pair, flush, straight, etc.)
+* Neon cards: are variants of traditional cards that score double points and +1 multi.
+Also, when a play is formed only with neon cards, the play level is increased by 4, scoring more points and multi.
 * Modifier cards: which can be applied to traditional cards individually to achieve different effects, like changing suit or transforming the card into a different one.
 * Special cards: which apply global effects that can affect specific cards or the game itself.
 There are two types:
     * Permanent